micktwomey/notions/README.md

 You'll need a plan which allows for creating Notion integrations (API access) to develop against Notion, but I'm going to assume you have that if you're interested in this library :D

 To release ensure you're happy with the current state of main and run `make release`.

+# What's the deal with the name?

+"Notions" is sometimes used in Ireland to refer to someone who has ideas abover their station ("so and so has notions").
+It's typically Irish and a little bit mean, but often used in an ironic way.
+I picked it 'cos I thought it'd be funny (and maybe I have notions about writing a client library for a company called Notion).